 2019 Annual General Meeting

-/EIN News/ -- Further to the press release of July 5, 2019 giving notice that the Golar LNG Partners LP 2019 Annual General Meeting will be held on September 27, 2019, a copy of the Notice of Annual Meeting of Limited Partners and associated information including the Company’s Annual Report on Form 20-F can be found on our website at http://www.golarlngpartners.com and in the attachments below.
+/EIN News/ -- Further to the press release of July 5, 2019 giving notice that the Golar LNG Limited 2019 Annual General Meeting will be held on September 27, 2019, a copy of the Notice of Annual General Meeting and associated information including the Company’s Annual Report on Form 20-F can be found on our website at http://www.golarlng.com and in the attachments below.

 Hamilton, Bermuda